 Though our traditional 5-show subscriptions are no longer on-sale, current subscribers will continue to enjoy premium benefits, including the retention of year-over-year seat rights, and reservation of the same seats on the same date in the run, all season long.
 All 5-show subscribers will continue to receive links to performances for which we have acquired streaming rights.
 There is no extra charge to subscribers for streamed shows this season.

 Are there subscriber benefits unique to the 20-21 season?

 YES!
 We want you to get the most flexible—and enjoyable—experience possible as a subscriber.
 Both traditional and FLEX subscribers will have guaranteed seating if reduced audience capacity and socially distanced seating is required.
 All types of subscribers will have free and unlimited date-to-date exchanges (within a given production), plus unlimited show-to-show exchanges.
 (Preview performance subscribers can upgrade to another performance for a small additional fee.)
-All subscribers will have the option to view live-streamed productions (streaming rights permitting), plus access to exclusive virtual and live events throughout the season.
+All subscribers will have the option to view streamed productions (rights permitting), plus access to exclusive virtual and live events throughout the season.
 And of course familiar subscriber benefits continue, like up to 35% savings off regular prices, early access to 20% discounted single tickets, and seat ownership for traditional subscription holders.
-Read more.
+Read More.

 What if I purchase a subscription but decide later I don’t feel safe attending the show in person?

 Where we can obtain streaming rights, you may watch the show from the comfort of your living room if you don’t feel safe attending the in-person performance.

 If I don’t renew my subscription can I still keep my seats?

 Sadly, no; you must renew your traditional subscription to keep your seats.
 Palo Alto Players’ continued operation depends on our subscriber base, and allows us to bring you high-quality shows year after year.
 Renewing your subscription is an investment in Players’ future.